mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide (3.4.113).md

 ````bash
 make clean
 `````
-In `usr/src`, delete any folder and .deb file associated with 3.4.113-rt145.
+In `usr/src`, delete any folder and .deb file with "3.4.113-rt145" in its name.
 In `/boot`, delete any file associated with 3.4.113-rt145.
 If you would like to change the configuration,
 ```bash